-- 26.1 The Council of Governors at a general meeting of the Council of Governors shall appoint or remove the chairman of the Foundation Trust and the other non-executive directors. - 26.2 Removal of the chairman or another non-executive director shall require the approval of three-quarters of the members of the Council of Governors. - 26.3 Further provisions as to the appointment and removal of the chairman and other non-executive directors are set out at Annex 7.
+- 26.1 The Council of Governors at a general meeting of the Council of Governors shall appoint or remove the chairman of the Foundation Trust and the other non-executive directors. - The Council of Governors at a general meeting of the Council of Governors shall appoint as a non-executive director of the Foundation Trust a nominee from the University of Buckingham and, in reaching that decision, shall have regard to the recommendation of the Non-Executive Appointments Committee set up under Annex 7. - 26.3 Removal of the chairman or another non-executive director shall require the approval of three-quarters of the members of the Council of Governors. - 26.4 Further provisions as to the appointment and removal of the chairman and other non-executive directors are set out at Annex 7.